| Title: | Formal Concept Analysis |

 The Structured Clinical Interview for DSM-III-R Personality Disorders, with 14 variables related to the presence of signs affecting personality.

-, the diagnosis is strict schizophrenia.
+if TRUE, the diagnosis is strict schizophrenia.

-, the diagnosis is other than schizophrenia, including schizoaffective, bipolar disorder and major depression.
+it TRUE, the diagnosis is other than schizophrenia, including schizoaffective, bipolar disorder and major depression.

 In summary, the dataset consists in the previous 59 attributes related to signs or symptoms, and 2 attributes related to diagnosis (these diagnoses are mutually exclusive, thus only one of them is assigned to each patient).
 This makes a dataset with 105 objects (patients) and 61 attributes to explore.
 The symptom attributes are multi-valued.